Best Free AI Newsletters in 2026 (10 With No Paywall)

 - Creators and entrepreneurs who want hands-on AI tool recommendations they can use this week

-- Visual learners who benefit from Matt's YouTube tutorials alongside the weekly newsletter
+- Visual learners who benefit from Matt's YouTube tutorials alongside the newsletter

-- Generalists who prefer a weekly summary without daily inbox noise
+- Generalists who prefer a twice-weekly summary without daily inbox noise

-Import AI, written by Jack Clark — co-founder of Anthropic and former Policy Director at OpenAI — is the go-to weekly newsletter for AI research and policy analysis.
+Import AI, written by Jack Clark — co-founder of Anthropic and former Policy Director at OpenAI — is the go-to weekly newsletter for AI research and policy analysis, and crossed 100,000 subscribers in early 2026.
 Running continuously since 2016, it is one of the longest-running AI newsletters in existence.
 If you want to understand where AI is heading from both a technical and regulatory perspective, Import AI is essential reading.

 Each issue dissects recent research papers, government policy developments, and strategic industry moves.
-It's completely free and is cited regularly in academic and policy contexts — a rarity among free newsletters.
+The full newsletter is free — an optional paid tier on Substack only exists for readers who want to support the work, and it adds no extra content.
+Import AI is cited regularly in academic and policy contexts, a rarity among free newsletters.

 | Reading Style | Best Newsletter Combo | Time Required |